Chicago banker convicted over Trump loan scheme | ExBulletin

 At the time, Scaramucci was working on Trump’s presidential transition team.

-Although Calk had hoped to become Secretary of the Army, he eventually interviewed for other positions when it became clear that he could not get that position, according to accounts.
+Although Calk had hoped to become Secretary of the Army, he was eventually interviewed for other positions as that position had already been filled, Scaramucci said.

+Manafort lost his post in the Trump campaign because of his ties to Ukraine.
+The investigation of special advocate Robert Muellers Russia led to his criminal conviction and a sentence of more than seven years in prison for financial offenses related to his work as a political consultant in Ukraine.
+In December, Trump pardoned him.

 Sources